Performance Partnerships® is a term we’ve been speaking quite a bit about this year – for three reasons.

-First, we believe Performance Partnerships are a better definition of the type of quality-focused relationships that companies are seeking from affiliate/performance marketing– two terms that are often used interchangeably but can mean different things to different people.
+First, we believe Performance Partnerships are a better definition of the type of quality-focused relationships that companies are seeking from their affiliate marketing partnerships.

 Second, Performance Partnerships are where we believe the affiliate industry is headed.

 And third, because I published a book of the same name earlier this year.

 1. A CPA (Cost per Action) payout